tvhung83/markdown-cv/index.md

 **Developer, Senior Developer, Team Leader**, *Mobile Solution Services., Ltd*, HCMC, Vietnam.

 ## Responsibilities
+Designed and developed a **CRM system** with advanced authorization controls for multiple teams of Relationship Managers (RMs) at **Singapore's largest bank**.
+The system enabled efficient management of customer profiles, financial prosperity tracking, and customer support, including request handling and escalation.

+Built a robust **GIRO payment system** for Singapore's leading digital bank, ensuring high accuracy, scalability, and fault tolerance for batch payment processing.

+Contributed to the Onboarding team responsible for streamlining **MSME (business) customer onboarding**, including **eKYC and eKYB** processes, for a newly established digital bank in Singapore.

+Engaged in the discovery phase of a **next-generation digital core banking** system for a Cambodian bank, analyzing requirements and defining foundational system capabilities.

+### FabFitFun
-Develop **Kafka-based apps** to consume moderate traffic of events.
+Developed **Kafka-based applications** to process a moderate volume of event-driven data.

-Maintain **REST APIs** with fairly complicated ecommerce business logic.
+Maintained and enhanced **REST APIs**, implementing complex eCommerce business logic.

-**Participate** in product design.

-**Monitor** production environment and jump in when issues arise.

-Develop a Java-based cronjob tool, powered by **[JobRunr](https://www.jobrunr.io/)**, combining with Guice, for a clean & decoupled design.
+**Contributed** to product design discussions, providing insights on technical feasibility and scalability.

+**Monitored** the production environment, proactively identifying and resolving issues to ensure system stability.

+Designed and implemented a Java-based cron job system using **[JobRunr](https://www.jobrunr.io/)** and Guice, ensuring a clean, decoupled architecture.

 ### Treasure Data
-Build **Data Connector** to integrate with hundreds of platforms, from Marketing services like Facebook Ads, Google Ads, to Data platforms, such as Tableau and Microsoft PowerBI.
+Built **Data Connectors** to integrate with hundreds of platforms, including marketing services (e.g., Facebook Ads, Google Ads) and data platforms (e.g., Tableau, Microsoft Power BI).

-- \- Develop [Embulk](https://embulk.org) plugins in Java and Ruby.
+- \- Developed **[Embulk](https://embulk.org/)** plugins in Java and Ruby to streamline data ingestion.

-**Participate** in product design. **Coach** newbies and junior engineers.

-**Troubleshoot** issues and collaborate with 3rd party staffs to resolve issues or find solutions to limitations.
+**Contributed** to product design, balancing scalability and maintainability.

+**Mentored** junior engineers, guiding them on best practices and technical implementations.

+**Diagnosed and resolved** integration issues in collaboration with third-party teams, ensuring seamless data flow.

-Maintain **[Data Mart](https://panoply.io/data-warehouse-guide/data-mart-vs-data-warehouse/)** platform, involving setup PostgreSQL and Redshift by **Ruby and Terraform**, add monitors using Datadog.
+Maintained the **[Data Mart](https://panoply.io/data-warehouse-guide/data-mart-vs-data-warehouse/)** platform, managing PostgreSQL and Redshift setups using **Ruby and Terraform**, and implementing monitoring with Datadog.

 ### Zen Marketing
 Build **Data Importers** to collect and aggregate advertising data from multiple Data Sources, using various methods, from **Web scrapers**, **API consumers** to **Email importer**.